Table of Contents

 Ultimately, developers themselves are buying the land, handling the construction costs, and then sell it to the end-user with their profit margin included in the price.
 There is no doubt that real estate has always and will always be a promising investment tool in Turkey, except for some exceptional, short-temporary periods and land has been one of the most popular property investment types of all times.

-Land Purchase in Turkey ; A Promise Or Honey Trap?
+Land Purchase in Turkey: A Promise or a Honey Trap?

-Surely there can always be exceptions to the rule but these are usually lands that require huge amounts of investment and are supported by local or national authority, as happens all around the world.
+Surely there can always be exceptions to the rule but these are usually lands that require huge amounts of investment and are supported by local or national authority, similar to what happens all around the world.
 To sum up, don’t be a big dreamer for your humble land investment’s return without checking on it in detail.

-Land Types; What Can Be Built On Which Types of Lands?
+Land Types in Turkey: What Can Be Built on Which Land Types?

-There are several types of building permits for the types of developments that can be built on the lands.
+There are several types of building permits for the types of developments that can be built on the bought lands.
 It can be residential, commercial, tourism, health, agricultural land, or industrial.
 Residential buildings may include retail shops on the entrance floor but this must also be approved by the local municipality before starting the construction.
-FAR permits in residential lands may or may not be limited to the height of the neighboring buildings, which is also a feature that needs to be checked.

 Land Purchase in Turkey – Commercial Lands